claudijo/websocket-connection-stream/README.md

 connection instances and [native browser WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) connections.

-The module will enqueue incoming data until the underlying websocket is open.
+The module will enqueue incoming data until the provided underlying websocket is open.

-Error handling and life cycle management in general (creating, closing, reconnecting etc) for the connection is _not_ handled by the module, and should instead be handled by the user.
+Error handling and life cycle management in general (creating, closing, reconnecting etc) for the connection are _not_ handled by the module, and should instead be handled by the user.

 ## Usage